bmmpxf/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 .. image:: /static/training_manual/symbology/layer_properties_style.png
    :align: center

 * Click the color select button next to the :guilabel:`Color` label.
+The button will be the same color as the layer feature's current color.

 A standard color dialog will appear.